 if you are unable to work due to injury or illness, you may be able to claim income protection or salary continuance payments.
 These benefits are a weekly payment made to you.
 Every fund provides a different level of cover.
 The more common policies provide cover for up to 2 years.
 Some, however, provide cover up to age 65.

 Most funds have a waiting period, which also varies, but is usually about 2 months.
-It is for this reason that it is important to see your GP and report your injury or illness as soon as it occurs so that the waiting period can commence.
+It is for this reason that it is important to see your GP and report your injury or illness as soon as it occurs so that any waiting period can commence immediately.

-If you have an accepted income protection or salary continuance claim it is important that you are aware that there are ongoing reporting requirements to the fund.
-It is also important that you continue to receive ongoing medical care as this is usually a requirement for ongoing payments.
+If you have an accepted income protection or salary continuance claim, it is important that you are aware that there are ongoing reporting requirements to the fund.
+It iis usually also a requirement that you continue to receive ongoing medical care.

-If you are in receipt of Centrelink benefits, Workcover weekly payments or TAC loss of earnings benefits, it is important that you seek legal advice prior to commencing an income protection claim as any weekly benefits will need to be offset against your income protection claim.
+If you are in receipt of Centrelink benefits, Workcover weekly payments or TAC loss of earnings benefits, we recommend that you seek legal advice prior to commencing an income protection claim, as any weekly benefits will need to be offset against your income protection claim.
 We regularly assess whether an income protection claim will result in a net benefit for our clients to ensure that the claim is worth pursuing.

-It is important to obtain legal advice and ensure that by accessing the balance of your fund, this will not negatively impact upon any alternate entitlements you may be receiving.
+It is important to obtain legal advice and ensure that accessing the balance of your fund will not negatively impact other entitlements you may be receiving.

-Our role from that point on is to step in and to act on behalf of our clients, preparing submissions to the superannuation funds showing them and pointing out to them where they haven't applied their policy correctly, so that our clients total permanent disability claims can be accepted.
+Our role from that point on is to step in and act on behalf of our clients, preparing submissions to the superannuation funds to point out any incorrect application or interpreation of their policy, so that our clients' total permanent disability claims are approved.